s-victor/TinyPedal/docs/customization.md

 ## Spectate mode
-Spectate mode can be accessed from `Spectate` tab in main window.
+**Spectate mode can be accessed from `Spectate` tab in main window.
+This feature has nothing to do with game's spectator mode.**

 Click `Enabled` or `Disabled` button to toggle spectate mode on & off.
 Note, spectate mode can also be enabled by setting `enable_player_index_override` option to `true` in `Shared Memory API` config.